UtoOpenSource/pixelbox2/readme.md

 **STILL IN PROTOTYPING STAGE!**

 In this version **ALREADY** Done this things :
-- Rewritten on c++
+- Will be rewritten on c++
 - GUI is separated from game logic (kinda)
 - Rewritten profiler
-- Use SDL instead of raylib, ImGUI instead of raygio
+- Use SDL instead of raylib, ImGUI instead of raygui

-This new version WILL include features like :
+This new version **WILL** include features like :
 - Client-Server multiplayer
 - Rewritten particle physic calculations definition
 - Improved rendering